 QRS instruments are questions, tasks, or assessments for qualitative and quantitative assessment for clinical trials.
 A questionnaire is a series of related questions that produce one or more scores.
 Ratings are a ranking of quality, standard, or performance.
 Scales are defined based on criteria that result in a single measurement.

 The QRS team develops Controlled Terminology and SDTM supplements, while the ADQRS team develops ADaM supplements.
 CDISC creates supplements for questionnaires, functional tests, and clinical classifications.
 These supplements provide standards for collecting and storing responses from QRS.

 CDISC partnered up with the National Cancer Institute (NCI) to publish an evolving set of terminology standards.
 These are used along with content standards like SDTM to help ensure that the content of the data is easy to understand and is consistent.

-Controlled terminology is a set of codelists and valid values that are used for items in datasets.
+Controlled terminology is a set of code lists and valid values that are references by questions in forms and variables in datasets.
 In a nutshell, it tells you how you should submit collected data for a data item in a dataset.
 For example, if a question on the CRF is to record sex, the allowed values are F (female), M (male), U (unknown), or UNDIFFERENTIATED.